-Look for loose or missing mounting brackets, clamps, bolts, or nuts.
-Both the fifth wheel and the slide mounting must be solidly attached.

-On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts.
+- Look for loose or missing mounting brackets, clamps, bolts, or nuts.
+Both the fifth wheel and the slide mounting must be solidly attached. - On other types of coupling systems (i.e., ball hitch, pintle hook, etc.), inspect all coupling components and mounting brackets for missing or broken parts. - Check the pintle hook for cracks or breaks and excessive wear.